serenatoon/spacelords/README.md

 Player 3 - J and L
 Player 4 - V and N

-Story mode is a special single player mode where you play through the story.
-As you progress through the rounds, the story is progressively unlocked.

 Attack mode is a special multiplayer mode where a score is kept.
 Scores are incremented as players destroy other player's bricks, encourage players to attack instead of defending

 General controls: